 I don’t know about you, but the idea of spending all day every day immersed in chocolate sounds like living the dream to me.
-And I’m more than a little envious of Mike Noble for whom it’s a reality.
+And I’m more than a little envious of West Sussex chocolatier, Mike Noble, for whom it’s a reality.
 Because in 2011, Mike gave up a corporate career and founded artisan chocolatiers, Noble and Stace.

 Based in Midhurst, since then, Noble and Stace have gone from strength to strength and have been awarded 2 gold stars by the Guild of Fine Foods in the 2020 Great Taste Awards for their Ditchling Gin and Orange Truffles.
 They’ve also been Grand Finalists in the Sussex Food & Drink Awards 2017 and Finalists in the 2019 and 2020 awards for Food Producer of the Year.

 I always imagine master chocolatiers to be rather intimidating, and with Mike’s pedigree, I was nervously excited when I got a chance to find out more about him, his chocolate and his masterclasses.

 The reality is that Mike is charming and really down to earth.
 Asking about his daily routine, he explains that from September through to Easter is a really busy time when he can often spend all day making chocolates.
 I caught up with him just after 8 am by which time he was already hard at work in a room that was filled with the heady and intense smell of great quality chocolate.
 I’d been browsing his website and noticed quite a few gin-based chocolates (Jarrolds, Brighton and Chilgrove Gin truffles all caught my eye) and asking about this seemed a good place to start.